jimlambrt/gldap/README.md

 ![Coverage](https://img.shields.io/badge/Coverage-88.6%25-brightgreen)
 [![Go Report Card](https://goreportcard.com/badge/github.com/jimlambrt/gldap)](https://goreportcard.com/report/github.com/jimlambrt/gldap)

-**This is a work in progress!
-I would only suggest using it for development and test.**

 <hr>

 `gldap` is a framework for building LDAP services.
 Among other things, it defines abstractions for: